Lisa Shed

 Lia Jarrell

 Lia Jarrell was born and raised in Southeast TX and moved to Central TX in September 2021.
 Lia has been dancing since the age of 5.
 She has been trained in jazz, lyrical, hip-hop, ballet, and pointe.
 Her favorite styles are ballet, tap, and musical theatre.
-For her hard work and dedication she received the highest dancer award in her studio and was the "Stand Out Student of the Year" at 12 years old she began dancing competitively and received numerous awards.
+For her hard work and dedication, she received the highest dancer award in her studio and was the "Stand Out Student of the Year."
+At 12 years old, she began dancing competitively and received numerous awards.
 Lia has been homeschooled most of her life and graduated in 2022.
-She is now taking online college classes from Brigham Young University/ Idaho.
+She is in college at BYU Idaho, but teaches when she's in town between semesters.

 Beatrice White